asseniliev/asseniliev/README.md

 [Link to Vercel deployment](https://my-mails-psi.vercel.app/)<br />
 [Link to GitHub](https://github.com/asseniliev/My-Mails)<br />

-- Pokedex-React : a remake of the Pokedex-DOM page using React library and NEXT.JS framework for the frontend and Express framework for the backend.<br />
+- <b>Pokedex-React</b> : a remake of the Pokedex-DOM page using React library and NEXT.JS framework for the frontend and Express framework for the backend.<br />
 ![JavaScript](https://img.shields.io/badge/javascript-%23F7DF1E.svg?style=for-the-badge&logo=javascript&logoColor=black)
 ![ReactJS](https://img.shields.io/badge/react-%2300b0c4.svg?style=for-the-badge&logo=react&logoColor=white)<br />
 [Link to Vercel deployment](https://pokedex-frontend-ten.vercel.app/)<br />
 [Link to GitHub](https://github.com/asseniliev/Pokedex-frontend)

-- Blackboard : a prototype of a backend communicating with a Mongo DB.
+- <b>Blackboard</b> : a prototype of a backend communicating with a Mongo DB.
 Contains a list of functions that have been implemented in a way to perform the basic CRUD operations for the corresponding db collections.
 Does not support a GUI, project is run fully in the terminal.<br />
 ![ExpressJS](https://img.shields.io/badge/Express.js-404D59?style=for-the-badge)
 ![Mongoose](https://img.shields.io/badge/mongoose-810000?style=for-the-badge&logo=mongoose&logoColor=blue)
 ![MongoDB](https://img.shields.io/badge/MongoDB-4EA94B?style=for-the-badge&logo=mongodb&logoColor=white)<br />
 [Link to GitHub](https://github.com/asseniliev/Blackboard)

-- Weatherapp : a one-page application developped in duration of 4 days as part of the fullstack web development bootcamp in La Capsule (Lyon, 2023). <br />
+- <b>Weatherapp</b> : a one-page application developped in duration of 4 days as part of the fullstack web development bootcamp in La Capsule (Lyon, 2023). <br />
 It fetches data from a weather api for the cities already present in the database.
 Allows adding new cities and removing existing cities.
 ![ExpressJS](https://img.shields.io/badge/Express.js-404D59?style=for-the-badge)
 ![MongoDB](https://img.shields.io/badge/MongoDB-4EA94B?style=for-the-badge&logo=mongodb&logoColor=white)